Skip to main content

 Symptoms and diagnosis

-In the so-called 'pure' forms of the disease, which are the most common, the disease is characterised by stiffness, spasticity, and weakness of the lower limbs, leading to severe walking difficulties.
-In more complex forms, balance disorders, eye damage, deafness and intellectual impairment may be associated with spasticity.
+In the ‘pure’ forms of the disease, which are the most common forms, symptoms include stiffness, spasticity and weakness of the lower limbs, leading to severe walking difficulties.
+In more complex forms, balance disorders, eye damage, deafness and intellectual impairment may also occur, as well as spasticity.

-The diagnosis of spastic paraplegia is based on a clinical examination, a study of the family history and a genetic analysis to find a causative mutation.
+Spastic paraplegia is diagnosed on the basis of a clinical examination, a study of the family history and a genetic analysis to find a causative mutation.

 Treatments

-There is currently no cure for spastic paraplegia, but treating symptoms such as spasticity can bring relief to sufferers.
+There is currently no cure for these conditions, but treating symptoms such as spasticity can bring relief to sufferers.
 Physiotherapy, occupational therapy, balneotherapy and treatments based on muscle relaxants or botulinum toxin can help improve motor skills.

 Our news on the subject